freedung/myfirstproject/README.md

 # myfirstproject
-This is my project folder
+This is my first R project folder.